Food Bank Clients,

 The Whitehorse Food Bank is a community-based organization that provides emergency food to people in need.
-We provide emergency food hampers to 1300 people a month.
+We provide emergency food hampers to as many as 1900 people a month.

 We are generously supported by many individuals, families, schools, churches, businesses and other organizations throughout the year.

 Together, we all help feed hungry people in our community.

 Every calendar month a person can access a Hamper that has seven days worth of food in it.
 Hampers are sized to that of members of each family.